hamzahag4/Udacity-Frontend-Nanodegree-Project/README.md

 ## Author

-The code was written by Jeff, based on starter code given for the project by Udacity.# Udacity-Frontend-Nanodegree-Project
+The code was written by Hamzah Alghamdi, based on starter code given for the project by Udacity. #Udacity-Frontend-Nanodegree-Project